innaponomareva/csv_table_chart/README.md

 - Render CSV data as an HTML table
 - Add new records using the same schema
 - Edit existing records
-- Visualize records as a chart (bar or pie)
+- Visualize records as a chart
 - Export all data back to CSV using the same schema

 ## 🧩 Tech Stack